panama69/RandomQuotes-K8s/Readme.md

 The docker image, manifest files, and variables will be provided to you.
 You need to provide a k8s cluster, octopus instance, and worker.

+**You MUST finish all the prep work prior to RKO.
+We will not wait for you to install K8s, configure a worker, or update your hosts file.**

 ## 1. Install K8s
 Install minikube, rancher desktop, or docker desktop locally.